The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Historical remarks

-The method to solve quadratic equations was known to the Babylonians.
+The method to solve quadratic equations was already known to the Babylonians.
 Not much progress was made until the 16th century, when del Ferro (around 1520) and Tartaglia (1535) discovered a solution for cubic equations by radicals.
 Cardano's student Ferrari extended this to a solution of quartic equations by radicals.
 Both formulae were published in Cardano's \textit{Ars Magna} in 1545.
 Despite considerable efforts during the following centuries, no such formulae could be found for degree $5$ and higher.
 They were finally shown not to exist by Ruffini (1805), Abel (1825), and Galois (1831).
 This solved one of the outstanding problems of algebra, alas in the negative.

 The lack of general formulae provoked the question whether solutions exist at all.
 The existence of $n$ roots for each real polynomial of degree $n$ was mentioned by Roth (1608) and explicitly conjectured by Girard (1629) and Descartes (1637).
-They postulated these roots in some extension of $\RR$ but did not claim that all roots are contained in the field $\CC = \RR[i]$.
+They postulated these roots in some extension of $\RR$ but did not claim that all roots are contained in the field $\CC = \RR[i]$ of complex numbers.
 Leibniz (1702) even speculated that this is in general not possible.

-The first proofs of the Fundamental Theorem of Algebra were published by d'Alembert (1746), Euler (1749), Lagrange (1772), and Laplace (1795).
-In his doctoral thesis (1799) Gauss criticized the shortcomings of all previous tentatives and gave what is commonly considered as the first rigorous proof of the Fundamental Theorem of Algebra.
+The first attempts to prove the Fundamental Theorem of Algebra were made by d'Alembert (1746), Euler (1749), Lagrange (1772), and Laplace (1795).